 - Online and by-phone tech support from 8 am - 8 pm

-Understanding the varied needs of our Nursery-8th-grade students as well as their families, FSH Online does not seek to recreate the length of the school day in its amount of synchronous class time.
+Understanding the varied needs of our Nursery-8th grade students as well as their families, FSH Online does not seek to recreate the length of the school day in its amount of synchronous class time.
 Instead, our program aims to foster community, curiosity, and learning through a range of methods that take into account age-appropriate screen time, parental work schedules, family routines, and our students’ and families’ well-being.

-Early Childhood Zoom Schedule
+Nursery School/Preschool Zoom Schedule

 Kindergarten Zoom Schedule